Adding closed captioning to your church livestream is an easy way to enhance your church’s streaming experience.

 For many people, attending church and hearing the message is essential to growing their faith.
 But what about the members of the hearing-impaired and deaf community?

 The World Health Organization reported that by 2050 1 in 4 people (nearly 2.5 billion people) will have some degree of hearing loss, and at least 700 million will require hearing rehabilitation.
 That number—and the lives it represents—can’t be ignored.
-Subtitles are a great solution for churches to reach and include those attendees by removing communication barriers.
-With subtitles, almost anyone can access and enjoy your livestream.
+Investing in livestream closed captioning services are a great solution for churches to reach and include those attendees by removing communication barriers.
+By adding subtitles to your church livestream, almost anyone can access and enjoy your sermon.

 Catering to a Multilingual Congregation